Colon conditions include anything affecting the colon – large intestine, and it’s functions.

 The colon is the last stage of the digestive tract where water is extracted from the feces.
 Certain colon conditions include colitis, constipation, irritable bowel syndrome, colon cancer and colorectal polyps.

-This disease is a long-lasting inflammation in the digestive tract.
-These conditions can be very painful and debilitating, and as they appear slowly over time, they can become life threatening.
+This disease is a long-lasting inflammation of the digestive tract.
+These conditions can be very painful and debilitating, and as they appear slowly over time, they can become life-threatening.
 It is usually found in the innermost lining of the colon and rectum.
 There is no known cure for ulcerative colitis, but therapies include anti-inflammatory drugs and antibiotics.
 If surgery is performed, then the entire colon is removed and replaced with a small sack, which is directed toward the anus.

 Irritable Bowel Syndrome (IBS)

 IBS is a common disorder in the colon (large intestine), which causes abdominal pain, cramping, constipation, bloating and gas.
 Fortunately, unlike other colon conditions, IBS does not include inflammation of the colon lining, and can most often be managed through a better diet and lifestyle.
 People with IBS tend to have a lower serotonin level which helps with digestive function, and they also lack the right balance of good bacteria in the intestine.
 There are a few common triggers for IBS that include certain foods, stress, or hormonal changes.
 Triggering foods may include dairy, chocolate, alcohol, caffeine, sugar-free gum, and certain fruits and vegetables.
 To treat IBS, the doctor will usually recommend fiber supplements, anti-diarrheal medications, and avoiding high gas foods that include raw vegetables, fruits, salads, and carbonated beverages.
 Two prescription drugs specifically for IBS are Lotronex and Amitiza.